 Keep these few things in mind while planning a trip to Ladakh in August –

 - At high altitudes, there is Acute Motion Sickness.
-The oxygen level drops, which may cause headache, spinning of the head, or even more serious problems than that.
+The oxygen level drops, which may cause headaches, head spinning, or even more serious problems.
 So, carry medicines with you.

 - Acclimatize in Leh for 2 days before coming to Ladakh to avoid getting sick.